 7 Different Milford Sound Tours from Queenstown

 Would you believe there are over 7 different Milford Sound tours to choose from that depart from Queenstown?
 A day trip to Milford Sound is one of the most popular activities to do in Queenstown.
-In my opinion, it’s a must-do while you’re visiting New Zealand.
+In my opinion, visiting Milford Sound is a must-do while in New Zealand.
 Milford Sound is, after all, one of the most naturally beautiful places in the world.

 In this blog, I list the very best Milford Sound tours available from Queenstown including everything from a fly/hike/cruise option to a short one-hour flight over Milford Sound.
 I hope this detailed blog will help you choose the one that’s right for you.